Everybody loves the High Line

 As gardeners, we appreciate the technical how-to’s and what-to’s that contribute to a successful planting: soils and substrate, irrigation, drainage, lighting and, finally, choice of plants.

 What is a plant’s style?
 Tufty, or rambly?
 How fast does it grow?
 Will it malinger in tough conditions?
 Will it be a bully?
 Will it seed around?

 Will it compete well?
-In what season, or seasons, does it shine?
+In what seasons will it put on a show?

 We ask the same questions when we buy plants for our own gardens.
 So I was delighted to spot garden friends as I walked along the High Line.

-(They may be called “wildflowers” and “grasses” in today’s botanical lingo, but some of them still grow like weeds.)
+(They may be called “wildflowers” and “grasses” in today’s gardening lingo, but some of them still grow like weeds.)

 Shoulder-to-shoulder plantings here discourage unwanted companions, though I suspect most weeds here come from the plantings themselves.

-Focal points (like that old, bearing apple tree, now memorialized, among the track weeds) lead us along, cause us to turn a corner, or give us pause.
+Focal points, like that old bearing apple tree, now memorialized, give structure, lead us along, cause us to turn a corner, or give us pause.